Minorplanets76/owl-driver-board/README.md

  * Working voltage 7-26V
  * 4x fused outputs, each max.
 2A, high-side switched
  * 1x fused input max.
 7A
- * Integrated PCA9685 PWM driver allows optional PWM control, compatible with Adafruit PCA9675 Python libraries
+ * ~Integrated PCA9685 PWM driver allows optional PWM control, compatible with Adafruit PCA9675 Python libraries~
  * Outputs can be driven in multiple ways, configurable by a header
    * From Raspberry PI GPIOs
-   * From an on-board PCA9685 PWM driver
+   * ~From an on-board PCA9685 PWM driver~
-   * Directly from external control, via wires to a header.
-Control inputs are tolerant up to 26V.
+   * ~Directly from external control, via wires to a header.
+Control inputs are tolerant up to 26V.~
  * Buck converter generates 5V @ 2A to power the Raspberry Pi
- * Input and output connectors use WAGO spring terminals
+ * ~Input and output connectors use WAGO spring terminals~
  * Input and outputs are fused, with protection against over-voltage, reverse polarity, and inductive spikes
- * LED indication of blown fuses
+ * LED indication of _blown fuses_.
+Don't make the mistake I made, thinking that were power indication LED's!:blush:

 The board aims to be difficult to misconfigure and hard to damage.
 Self-resetting polyfuses on the input and outputs limit current, and TVS+Schottky